deejy/ComBiol2025/README.md

 ## Scripts ##

 ### catAFM2CG  :
-a python script to graft CG (MArtini) molecular dynamics simulations coordinates on picked Atomic Forces Microscopy coordinates
+a python script to graft CG (Martini) molecular dynamics simulations coordinates on picked Atomic Forces Microscopy coordinates

 V 0.97p (beta)
 - The AFM coordinates are provide as a simple coord.dat, csv (blank or tab separated fields) containing x y z rot coordinate comming from AFM image peacking.
 Coordinates in &angst; rot is a relative orientation (deg) relative to a reference surface (see *infra*)